 The Workplace pension reforms started to be introduced from 2012.
 Under the reforms, employers are required to automatically enrol workers into a qualifying pension scheme and, unless the worker opts out, make minimum contributions.
 This briefing paper looks at progress to date and the debate on the way forward, including the 2017 reviewJump to full report >>

 Provisions in the Pensions Act 2008 place a duty on employers to automatically enrol jobholders into, and to contribute to, either a “qualifying pension scheme” or a new personal accounts scheme, a “simple low-cost pension scheme”, also established by the Act (and now called the National Employment Savings Trust (NEST)).

-The broad policy has cross-party support, having been legislated for by the last Labour Government and then implemented by the Coalition Government.
-The SNP’s manifesto for the 2015 election said the party would continue to support its roll-out.
+The policy has cross-party support, having been legislated for by the last Labour Government, implemented by the Coalition Government and supported by the SNP in its manifesto for the 2015 election.

-The reforms have been phased-in by employer size, starting in October 2012 with large employers.
-Small and micro employers will be brought into the reforms between June 2015 and February 2018.
-The minimum contribution will also be phased-in, with employers paying the full three per cent from April 2019.
+The new duties were phased-in by employer size, starting in October 2012 with large employers.
+Small and micro employers were brought into the reforms between June 2015 and February 2018.
+The minimum contribution has also been phased-in, reaching its full amount (8% in total, including 3% from employers, 4% from employees and 1% tax relief) from April 2019.

 Commons Briefing papers SN06417

 Author: Djuna Thurley